ibm-cloud-docs/key-protect/disable-keys.md

     ```
     {: screen}

-### Enabling a disabled key
+### Enabling a disabled root key
 {: #enable-api}

-When you enable a key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
+When you enable a root key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
 This action restores the key's encrypt and
 decrypt operations.

-If you're using an integrated cloud service that supports revoking access to a disabled key, allow up to 4 hours before access to the key's associated data is restored.
+If you're using an integrated cloud service that supports revoking access to a disabled root key, allow up to 4 hours before access to the key's associated data is
+restored.
 {: note}

-You can enable a key that's in the _Suspended_ key state by making a `POST` call to the following endpoint.
+You can enable a root key that's in the _Suspended_ key state by making a `POST` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>?action=enable